-Our e-commerce revenue is primarily derived from the sale of discount coupons for new residential properties that are promoted by developers.
-We commenced the sale of discount coupons from the first quarter of 2012.
-Our revenues generated from e-commerce services in 2019, 2020 and 2021 were \$547.2 million, \$547.9 million and \$411.1 million, respectively, representing 79.0%, 76.2% and 77.0%, respectively, of our total revenues for those periods.
+Our e-commerce revenue is primarily derived from the sale of discount coupons for new residential properties that are promoted by developers and the commission paid by the developers from the commission coupon business.
+We commenced the sale of discount coupons from the first quarter of 2012 and the sale of commission coupons from the second half of 2022.
+Our revenues generated from e-commerce services in 2020, 2021 and 2022 were \$547.9 million, \$411.1 million and \$278.5 million, respectively, representing 76.2%, 77.0% and 81.1%, respectively, of our total revenues for those periods.